Optimal constants in normed planes: The constants and

 On the other hand, if the symplectic bilinear form $[\cdot,\cdot]$ is scaled in such a way that $||\cdot|| = ||\cdot||_a$, then we have that $A(\Delta) = \frac{1}{2}s(\Delta)$ (\cite{bmt}, Section 3).
 The desired then follows.

 \end{proof}

-\begin{coro} The constants $c_t$ and $c_T$ present the minimum and the maximum possible value for the sum of distances from a point inside a triangle equilateral in $(V,||\cdot||)$ to its sides, respectively. \end{coro}
+\begin{coro} The constants $c_t$ and $c_T$ present the minimum and the maximum possible value for the sum of distances from a point inside an equilateral triangle in $(V,||\cdot||)$ to its sides, respectively. \end{coro}

 Since we always have $s(x,y) \leq 1$, clearly $c_T(||\cdot||) \leq 1$ holds for any Radon norm $||\cdot||$.
 Moreover, the equality $s(x,y) = 1$ holds if and only if $x \dashv_B y$, and hence the existence of an equilateral triangle $\Delta$ such that $s(\Delta) = 1$ is related to the existence of an equilateral triangle whose sides lie in mutually Birkhoff orthogonal directions.
 We will prove now that $c_T(||\cdot||) = 1$ if and only if the unit circle of the norm $||\cdot||$ is an affine regular hexagon.